guysoft/FullPageOS/README.rst

 Features
 --------

-* Loads Chromium at boot in full screen
+* Loads Chromium at boot in full-screen
 * Webpage can be changed from /boot/fullpageos.txt
     * You can use variable `{serial}` in the url to get device's serialnumber in the URL
 * Default app is `FullPageDashboard <https://github.com/amitdar/FullPageDashboard>`_, which lets you add multiple tabs changes that switch automatically.
 * Ships with preconfigured `X11VNC <http://www.karlrunge.com/x11vnc/>`_, for remote connection (password 'raspberry')
-* Specify a custom Splashscreen that gets displayed on booting process instead of Kernel messages/text
+* Specify a custom Splashscreen that gets displayed on the booting process instead of Kernel messages/text

 Developing
 ----------